den4den4/C-Sharp---Beauty-Salon/README.md

 # C-Sharp---Beauty-Salon
 Management of Beauty Salon business
-Final Project Program It`s windows desktop application for Administrator Buauty Salon Queue manager.
+It`s windows desktop application for Administrator Buauty Salon Queue manager.

 Report by week, month and year.